 Now, we will focus on the alternative options that are more eco-friendly and sustainable.

-So, by switching your consumption patterns and getting a few reusable products, you will lower your waste by 70 or (even more) percentages!
+So, by switching your consumption patterns and getting a few reusable products, you will lower your waste by 70% or even more!

 1: Reusable containers